Are Raisins Good for You? 5 Surprising Benefits - Dr. Axe

 Unlike other dried fruits that commonly have sweeteners added in the drying process, raisins are packaged without any added sugar.
 A raisin naturally provides a perfect amount of sweetness for the tastebuds.

 Are raisins healthy?
-The one-word answer is definitely: yes!
-Natural energy isn’t the only plus when it comes to consuming raisins.
-They’re also loaded with fiber, potassium, iron and other essential nutrients, but free of saturated fat and cholesterol.
-They’re also gluten-free, just in case you were wondering.
+Yes, as they’re also loaded with fiber, potassium, iron and other essential nutrients, but free of saturated fat and cholesterol.

-One small box (1.5 ounces) of seedless raisins nutrition contains:
+One small box (1.5 ounces or 43 grams) of seedless raisins contains:

 Aside from being a popular snack food based on taste alone, raisins nutrition includes polyphenols, antioxidants, flavonoids and nutrients that can benefit overall health.
 Here are some of the top health benefits of raisins: